SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 Here too Agile Toolkit takes a fresh approach aimed, as always, at improving Composability and Extensibility.

 With mainstream PHP frameworks the recent emphasis has been decoupling functionality into standalone [PSR-compliant](https://github.com/php-fig/fig-standards/tree/master/accepted) libraries.
+However this limits the potential for libries to collaborate in helpful ways.

 By contrast, Agile Toolkit Addons are designed to rely on Agile Toolkit base classes.
-They are likely to offer you new Model and Views classe and are highly coupled to the Toolkit so you get seamless access to all the core features.
+They will normally offer new Model and View classes and are highly coupled to the Toolkit so they enjoy seamless access to all the Core features.

-For example, you could plug your existing User Model directly into a User Management Addon and seamlessly integrate the supplied Views into your Interface.
+For example, you could plug your existing User Model directly into a new User Management Addon and seamlessly integrate the supplied Views into your existing interface using the Core styling system.

-There's a growing ecosystem of Agile Toolkit Addons and the your install will offer a native User Interface to browse and install more Addons from either packagist.org or agiletoolkit.org.
+There's a growing ecosystem of Agile Toolkit Addons and your install will offer a native User Interface to browse and install Addons from either packagist.org or agiletoolkit.org.